MehediHasan-ds/E-Commerce-Data-Analysis-with-SQL-and-Power-BI/README.md

 1. **Outliers in Order Amount**:
    - **Description**: Identify outliers in order quantities that may indicate errors or fraud.

+   - **Implementation Process**:
+      1. **Calculate Percentiles**: Use the `PERCENTILE_CONT` function to determine the 25th (Q1) and 75th (Q3) percentiles of the order quantities.
+      2. **Calculate IQR**: Compute the Interquartile Range (IQR) as the difference between Q3 and Q1.
+      3. **Determine Bounds**: Calculate the lower and upper bounds using the formula `Q1 - 1.5 * IQR` and `Q3 + 1.5 * IQR`.
+      4. **Identify Outliers**: Flag orders as 'Below (Possible Error)', 'Fraud', or 'Normal' based on whether the quantity falls outside the bounds.
+   - **Main Logic**:
+     - The core logic involves statistical calculations to identify outliers.
+The `PERCENTILE_CONT` function is used to find the quartiles, and the IQR is used to set the bounds for detecting anomalies.
+The `CASE` statement then categorizes each order based on its quantity.

    - **Core Functions**: `WITH` (CTE), `PERCENTILE_CONT`, `CROSS JOIN`, `CASE`.
    - **Skills Gained**: Common Table Expressions (CTEs), percentile calculation, and conditional logic.
    ```sql